 3) There is Such a Thing as Too Much Power

 If you connect an LED directly to a current source it will try to dissipate as much power as it's allowed to draw, and, like the tragic heroes of olde, it will destroy itself.
 That's why it's important to limit the amount of current flowing across the LED.

 For this, we employ resistors.
 Resistors limit the flow of electrons in the circuit and protect the LED from trying to draw too much current.
-Don’t worry, it only takes a little basic math to determine the best resistor value to use.
-You can find out all about it in our resistor tutorial!
+Don't worry, it only takes a little basic math to determine the best resistor value to use.
+You can find out all about it in the example applications of our resistor tutorial!

 Don't let all of this math scare you, it's actually pretty hard to mess things up too badly.
 In the next section, we'll go over how to make an LED circuit without getting your calculator.

 Before we talk about how to read a datasheet, let's hook up some LEDs.
 After all, this is an LED tutorial, not a reading tutorial.

 It's also not a math tutorial, so we'll give you a few rules of thumb for getting LEDs up and running.
 As you've probably put together from the info in the last section, you'll need a battery, a resistor, and an LED.
 We're using a battery as our power source, because they're easy to find and they can't supply a dangerous amount of current.

 The basic template for an LED circuit is pretty simple, just connect your battery, resistor and LED in series.
 Like this: